 Open Standards

-Open “industrial” standards are vital for ensuring interoperability and compatibility between diverse technologies.
-By avoiding vendor lock-in and embracing common protocols, projects can promote diversity and prevent monopolistic practices, enable seamless communication across systems.
+Open “industrial” standards are vital for interoperability and compatibility between diverse technologies.
+By avoiding lock-in with common protocols, projects promote diversity and prevent monopolistic practices, enable seamless communication across systems.

 Examples: Peer-to-peer networks built on open communication protocols.
 Decentralised social media platforms like those in the #Fediverse that follow open standards like #ActivityPub.
 Open file formats that ensure data longevity and accessibility.